WayneLambert/portfolio/docs/lessons_with_react.md

 - Every application is composed of a tree of components which produces a complex markup.
 A component is a piece of the user interface.
 Every application contains at least the root component.
 - The Render() method is the only mandatory method within a React component.
 It describes what the UI should look like.
 - If you do not want to stay with the default `create-react-app` build configuration when it comes to production, you can run the `npm run eject` command which enables for manual changes to the build.
 - `React.Fragment` can be used in cases where you insert a div around some JSX elements that require an additional container for Babel to be able to compile it.
 If you use a standard `<div></div>` tag, then this may produce two div tags wrapping around the JSX elements when you inspect the elements in Chrome Developer tools.
-This mosty likely isn't the desired outcome.
+This most likely isn't the desired outcome.
 - Code written inside of curly braces is regular JavaScript code
-- React components don’t automatically bind _this_ to the instance.
+- React components do not automatically bind _this_ to the instance.
 I have to explicitly use `.bind(this)` within the constructor lifecycle method.
 This will take the following format where the classMethodName is replaced with the name given to my class method.
   - `this.classMethodName. = this.classMethodName.bind(this);`
   - _Formik_ is a JavaScript library that enables better building of React forms.
 It is the equivalent of Crispy Forms for Django.
 It handles things such as formatting in addition to data validation.

 ### Components

 - React components are small, reusable pieces of code that return a React element to be rendered to the page.
 - Components are not aware of application state.
-If my webpage is only going to be used for displaying data, then make it a component.
+If my web page is only going to be used for displaying data, then make it a component.
 - The component that **owns** a piece of the state should be the one **modifying** it.
 - **Controlled Components**
   - An input form element whose value is controlled by React is called a controlled component.